aleen42/PersonalWiki/Programming/JavaScript/Framework/redux/react_and_redux/react_and_redux.md

 #### Container Components

-In Redux, you don't have to produce contianer components by hand, and just let `connect()` to do this for you, which provides many useful optimizations to prevent unnecessary re-renders.
+In Redux, you don't have to produce contianer components by hand, and just let `connect()` function to do this for you, which provides many useful optimizations to prevent unnecessary re-renders.

 {%ace edit=false, lang='jsx', theme='tomorrow'%}
 {/** components/AddTodo.jsx */}